Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_09_title.md

 prioities from the user story
 20: to store cleaning supplies
 20: to store cleaning tasks
-40: correlating cleaning supplies tp cleaning tasks
+30: correlating cleaning supplies to cleaning tasks
+40: Automatically locate and buy cleaning supplies depending on the requested task.